heavy-lifting/heavy-lifting.github.io/_posts/2019-07-23-that-summer-feeling.md

 # london

-then i was off to london to teach a foxdot workshop at music hackspace - as ever shout out to harry for being an excellent organiser and host - always a pleasure! the workshop went pretty well (although i've not really taught foxdot before and i think i learnt as much as the participants) and my dad picked me up as usual which was great - if you're reading this (think you are the only person who does), thanks dad!
+then i was off to london to teach a foxdot workshop at [music hackspace](http://musichackspace.org/) - as ever shout out to [harry](https://twitter.com/harrymurdoch) for being an excellent organiser and host - always a pleasure! the workshop went pretty well (although i've not really taught foxdot before and i think i learnt as much as the participants) and my dad picked me up as usual which was great - if you're reading this (think you are the only person who does), thanks dad!

-the next day i played at corsica studios.  can i just say first off this was a bit of a dream come true for me, having seen so many amazing shows at corsica it hardly felt real to be playing there myself.  alex and harry did an amazing job of the organisation, everything was so slick and there was a great crowd. it was also really sweet that a bunch of my london pals came through <3
+the next day i played at corsica studios.  can i just say first off this was a bit of a dream come true for me, having seen so many amazing shows at corsica it hardly felt real to be playing there myself.  [alex](https://twitter.com/yaxu) and harry did an amazing job of the organisation, everything was so slick and there was a great crowd. it was also really sweet that a bunch of my london pals came through <3

 ![alt text](https://i.postimg.cc/Wpxnvs4L/D7u8-GUEXs-AQHx-U6.jpg "corsica gig poster")

-i played a collaborative set with graham dunning where we decided to restrict ourselves to 10 folders of samples each from our collections.  this worked really well as an approach and it felt as though we were truly collaborating rather than just playing side by side.  graham also annotates his code which i've started to do now - feels like a nice way to engage with the audience and also really helped keep track of what was going on during a fairly hectic set. i had a lot of fun practicing and performing and hope we get the chance to play together again soon.
+i played a collaborative set with [graham dunning](https://twitter.com/grahamdunning) where we decided to restrict ourselves to 10 folders of samples each from our collections.  this worked really well as an approach and it felt as though we were collaborating in a really genuine way rather than just playing side by side.  graham also annotates his code which i've started to do now - feels like a nice way to engage with the audience and also really helped keep track of what was going on during a fairly hectic set. i had a lot of fun practicing and performing and hope we get the chance to play together again soon.

 cheers graham for being a great collaborator & cheers alex for suggesting that we perform together.

 # thanks for watching

-i've been in the studio at tye die tapes the last few weekends recording my new album 'thanks for watching'.  i'm using loads of old hardware like dr groove, this kawai 'pop synth module', the final fantasy synth (thanks michael for letting me use it) and my trusty rocket.
+i've been in the studio at [tye die tapes](http://tyedietapes.com/) the last few weekends recording my new album 'thanks for watching'.  i'm using loads of old hardware like [dr groove](http://www.vintagesynth.com/roland/dr202.php), this [kawai 'pop synth module'](https://sonicstate.com/synth_reviews/kawai_phm/), the final fantasy synth (sorry i forgot the name of it so i can't add a link right now but i'll update that later- thanks michael for letting me use it) and my trusty [rocket](https://www.soundonsound.com/reviews/waldorf-rocket).

 ![alt text](https://i.postimg.cc/7LqJkW7y/D-RF4-V6-UYAEq-Lk-D.jpg "all my cute gear")